rotosports/incubus-network-nemo/x/evmutil/spec/03_messages.md

 message MsgConvertCosmosCoinFromERC20 {
   // EVM hex address initiating the conversion. string initiator = 1;
-  // Nemo bech32 address that will receive the cosmos coins. string receiver = 2;
+  // Fury bech32 address that will receive the cosmos coins. string receiver = 2;
   // Amount is the amount to convert, expressed as a Cosmos coin. cosmos.base.v1beta1.Coin amount = 3;